-Back in June 2015, Rachel Anne Dolezal resigned as president of the NAACP after it became public knowledge that she was a white woman who had presented herself as being a black woman, in spite of nothing in 400 years of her ancestry to suggest any such descriptor was appropriate.
+Back in June 2015, Rachel Anne Dolezal resigned as president of the Spokane chapter of the NAACP after it became public knowledge that she was a white woman who had presented herself as being a black woman, in spite of nothing in 400 years of her ancestry to suggest any such descriptor was appropriate.
 She argued that while she was born white, she identified as black, and as such should have her racial identity respected as such.

 It’s important to note that this is very much different to mixed race individuals selecting their own racial identity.
 Selecting from multiple applicable racial descriptors compared to ignoring one clear cut racial category for one that doesn’t seem to fit at all are very different situations.

 Much of the language she used to describe her life mirrored the established language of the transgender community, a community she actively compared her situation to on multiple occasions.

 As such, many in the media began to describe Dolezal as Trans-racial, a term which she never distanced herself from.
 The media began to compare Dolezal’s experience to those of transgender individuals, and argue that if trans people deserve gender recognition then Dolezal deserves racial recognition.
 They argued that any criticisms of Dolezal should also be criticisms made of the transgender community.

 The struggle of the transgender community was linked in to an isolated woman claiming her racial identity differed significantly from her genetic ancestry.
 If you want a more recent example, this week saw news circulate about Ja Du, a white florida man who “identifies as fillipino”.